GoogleCloudPlatform/community/tutorials/gcds-use-cases-common-and-complex/index.md

 To validate that the filter is configured correctly, either create a new user search rule or update the existing one to include the new LDAP query syntax, and then click the ***Test LDAP Query*** button.

-Here’s the results of the query:
+Here are the results of the query:

 ![GCDS users all users memberOf results screenshot](https://storage.googleapis.com/gcp-community/tutorials/gcds-use-cases-common-and-complex/12-GCDS-Users-AllUsers-memberOf-results.png)